The Sutra Teachings

 What is alayavijnana?

-Alayavijnana, or foundation consciousness, is the level of consciousness which carries the habits and tendencies of karma and disturbing emotions and unawareness or ignorance.
+Alayavijnana, or foundation consciousness, is the level of consciousness that carries the habits and tendencies of karma and disturbing emotions and unawareness or ignorance.
 In the Chittamatra (Mind-Only) system, it has truly established existence.
-But in the dzogchen system – it’s not at all the same as Chittamatra, so don’t think that it is – it is referring to when rigpa doesn’t “recognize its own face,” so then it functions as an alaya, perpetuating confusing appearances, samsara, etc., with the tendencies and habits of karma and disturbing emotions.
+However, in the dzogchen system – it’s not at all the same as Chittamatra, so don’t think that it is – it is referring to when rigpa doesn’t “recognize its own face,” so then it functions as an alaya, perpetuating confusing appearances, samsara, etc., with the tendencies and habits of karma and disturbing emotions.
 It functions as an alayavijnana, but it doesn’t have truly established existence, so it’s different from Chittamatra.

 Dzogchen talks about achieving rigpa, and Gelug talks about achieving voidness.
 What is the difference?
 Is there a difference?